Frost0522/Graphene/README.md

 - `>, ?, #` : The scanner had issues with certain charaters unrecognized by the language and will now properly handle these chracters, as well as throw correct errors.

 - `missing non-terminal rules` : A function of the parser handling rules of the [parse table](https://github.com/Frost0522/Graphene/tree/main/documents) was not checking for tokens of type 'equality' and 'less than' for non-terminal rules, 'simple expression tail' and 'term tail', resulting in errors being thrown.

+- `issues with identifiers` : When naming an identifier, if you were to lead, or trail behind, with characters recognized as keywords, an early syntax error would be thrown.
+As a consequence, an extra check has been added to State_1.

+- `updated parsing errors` : Previously, when specifying the type on a parameter, if the type was either misspelled or forgotten, an incorrect error would be thrown stating the function return type is undefined.